PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/customer-settings/view-groups.md

     Guest - All persons who placed an order through Guest Checkout.
     Customer - All persons who created an account on this site.

+# Groups

+In this page the customer groups are displayed

 ## Settings wheel

 When clicking on the settings wheel, the following options are displayed: